About The New Strung Harp...

 In 1985 Máire recorded "The New Strung Harp", the first harp album ever to concentrate on traditional Irish dance music and the culmination of many years spent developing an array of new techniques for the purpose, particularly in relation to ornamentation.
 Using her deep knowledge of the idiom of the living oral Irish tradition, she thus firmly re-established an authentically traditional style of harping.
 The recording's influence has been such that her work was dubbed "a single-handed reinvention of the harp".

 The album was released on the late Robin Morton's Scotland-based Temple Records.
-After his death, his wife, wonderful harpist and glass-artist Alison Kinnaird, very kindly gifted us the rights in the recording.
-The album has therefore been digitally remastered, given a new cover and artwork, is currently being manufactured and will shortly be re-released with the Old Bridge Music catalogue number OBMCD25!
-The release date will be posted here very shortly - watch this space...
+After his death, his wife, harpist and glass-artist Alison Kinnaird, very kindly gifted us the rights in the recording.
+The album has therefore been digitally remastered, given a new cover and artwork, has just been manufactured, and will be re-released on 8 September, 2023!
+Pre-release copies are now available in CD and download format from our Old Bridge Music online shop.

 The reviewers said:"A milestone in Irish harp music" "An intensely passionate and intelligent record" "A work of art" "The harp album I’ve been waiting for" "A classic exercise in music-making" "Intricate, subtle, inventive, captivating, exhilarating, spellbinding - a truly beautiful album" "One of the loveliest albums for many a year... if you have tears to shed, prepare to shed them" "Magical" "Unquestionably deserves to be hailed as a classic exercise in music-making" "Extraordinary: a labour of love and a joy to the listener" "An ornate, astonishing, glorious record" "Exhilarating harp virtuosity...
 From her deep knowledge and love of her music she has developed a unique approach to the harp and to ornamentation which makes this album an undoubted classic".